gbbirkisson/gbb-is/content/posts/2022-09-28-vim-cheatsheet/index.md

 | `gd` go to definition __*__ <br> `gr` go to references __*__ <br> `gc<motion>` comment out selection <br> `=` auto indent selection, i.e. `=ap`, `=G` <br> `K` Display symbol info  |

 > __*__ : Select up and down with `<c-p>` and `<c-n>`.

+## Quick lists

+Quick lists are useful when searching for a word in your project, and get a list of all the files containing that word.

+You can open up quick list of all the files in your project containing `foo` by opening up telescope, searching for `foo` and pressing `<c-q>`.

+Then replace `foo` with bar by running `:cdo s/foo/bar/ | update`.
+Close all buffers opened by this command by running `:cfdo bd`.